 Years lived in: 2.5 years, renting

-Alanna's cheery apartment in Brooklyn is the first space she can truly call her own.
+Alanna’s cheery apartment in Brooklyn is the first space she can truly call her own.
 She grew up surrounded by siblings, next lived in college dorms, and then moved in with roommates.
-As a writer, she needed a quite place for herself.
+As a writer, she needed a quiet place for herself.
 As a crafter, she needed a creative space to inspire her.
 This small Brooklyn apartment is proving to be the perfect home for both.

 Alanna’s written work has appeared in places like Buzzfeed and even here on Apartment Therapy.
 Currently a senior editor at Racked, writing is only one of the ways she expresses her creativity, though.
 When she’s not stringing words together, she’s using string…and yarn, thread and more to create cute craft projects.
 A lot of knitting and crocheting goes on in this studio apartment.

 Writing and crafting is mixing in a fresh way in Alanna’s life in the near future: her first book, The Curse of the Boyfriend Sweater: Essays on Crafting, comes out next year.